ctco-dev/kotlin-unit-tests/README.md

 # About

-This project was designed for various JVM Unit Test frameworks comparison. which could be used for kotlin.
+This project was designed for various JVM Unit Test frameworks comparison.
-Target code is placed in "application" module.
+Target code is written in Kotlin.
+It could be found in "application" module.

 # Contributing